 Orff Levels I and II Training

-The University of Mary is pleased to offer Levels I and II Orff Training June 8-19, 2020.
+The University of Mary is pleased to offer Levels I and II Orff Training.
 The training is approved by the American Orff-Schulwerk Association and is sponsored by the University of Mary Music Department and Prairie Winds Orff Chapter.

 The Training includes the following:

 Elaine Larson returns to the University of Mary this summer as the Level I basic teacher.
 Her professional career spans more than thirty-five years in music education with students ranging in ages from preschool to adults.
 She has taught Level I basic pedagogy, movement, and special interest courses in numerous teacher education programs, including the University of Alaska, George Mason University, Dearborn Public Schools, and the University of St. Thomas.
 She has also presented at numerous AOSA conferences, chapter workshops, and internationally for the Hong Kong Orff Association.
 Her special interest is in integrated curriculum, which led her to co-found Kaleidoscope School of Arts and Science in 2004.
 Elaine has served as the AOSA Region I Representative in addition to other AOSA committees.
 She resides in Kenai, Alaska, where she continues to write and present in the area of integrated curriculum.
 Her hobbies include traveling, hiking, reading, and playing with her three grandsons.

 Level II Pedagogy by Donna Fleetwood

 Donna Fleetwood is the former Director of the Orff Schulwerk Certification Program at George Mason University where she taught Levels I and II.
 She has also taught Basic Ensemble and Movement in Orff Certification courses throughout the U.S. in Utah, Florida, Massachusetts and South Carolina.